sumit25bce11387-tech/Digital-Literacy---Project/README.md

 Digital Literacy Project
 👤 Student Details
+Name: Sumit Kumar
+Registration Number: 25BCE11387
-Name: Naitik Singh Registration Number: 25BCE11406 Course Code: CSE0001 Course Title: Digital Literacy
+Course Code: CSE0001
+Course Title: Digital Literacy

 📌 Project Overview
 This project is created as part of the Digital Literacy course.
 It focuses on building awareness about using digital tools effectively, maintaining a professional online presence, and staying safe from cyber threats.